bloovis/csup/guide/content/docs/developernotes/Singleton.md

 My solution was to implement a hack using some macros:

-* Each singleton class needs to call the `singleton_class` somewhere near the top of the class.
+* Each singleton class must call the `singleton_class` macro somewhere near the top of the class.
 This macro sets up the instance variable and defines some methods (`instance`, `instantiated?`, and `deinstantiate`) that Sup expected.